Chalcot Yard, a conversion of dilapidated industrial buildings into a large private house, with a substantial new basement constructed underneath.

-This large site in Primrose Hill is entirely hidden and accessed through a small opening in the surrounding terraces.
-It contained a collection of fragile old industrial buildings in various states of disrepair, including a large timber-framed structure built for drying fibrous plaster mouldings.
+Chalcot Yard is a large site in Primrose Hill, entirely hidden and accessed through a small opening in the surrounding terraces.
+It previously contained a collection of fragile old industrial buildings in various states of disrepair, including a large timber-framed structure built for drying fibrous plaster mouldings.

-The existing buildings have been largely retained and restored, while a substantial new basement has been constructed across most of the site’s footprint.
+The existing buildings were retained and restored, while a substantial new basement was constructed across most of the site’s footprint.

 A temporary contiguous piled wall was bored inside the existing perimeter of the site to enable the large excavation to be carried out while minimising movement of the many surrounding properties.